Objectives Of Consumer Protection Act

 Under this act, the proceedings are of a summary nature, and forums established under the Act expeditiously resolve the consumer’s problems without resorting to endless trials as done in civil disputes.

-Under this Act three-tier Consumer, Forums have been established for speedy and effective remedies to the consumers, and complaints can be filed in any of the three forums depending upon the monetary value of the claim.
+Under this Act, three-tier Consumer Forums have been established for speedy and effective remedies to the consumers, and complaints can be filed in any of the three forums depending upon the monetary value of the claim.

-- Consumer Disputes Redressal Forum (District Forum)
+• Consumer Disputes Redressal Forum (District Forum)

-- State Consumer Disputes Redressal Commission (State Commission)
+• State Consumer Disputes Redressal Commission (State Commission)

-- National Consumer Disputes Redressal Commission (National Commission)
+• National Consumer Disputes Redressal Commission (National Commission)

 Importance Of Consumer protection act

-Importance From Consumer’s Point Of View:
+Importance From the Consumer’s Point Of View:

 1 CONSUMER IGNORANCE – Consumer protection provides information to ignorant customers regarding rights and remedies available to them.
-It spreads awareness so that consumers can know about the various redressal agencies that they can approach to protect their interests.
+It spreads awareness so that consumers know about the various redressal agencies they can approach to protect their interests.

 Importance Of Consumer Protection From Businessmen’s Point Of View: